DilK27/AddressBook/README.md

 I would have also liked to full implement the css animation of flipping the card.
 Their was an edge case with hovering/clicking the card in the website view that was creating a bug, leading me to pull the animation.
 I had the animation working in the mobile view.

+# Rare Issue
+Occasionally when getting a response from the random user endpoint I am recieveing a 520 Get Error.
+This started happening randomly on Monday night, and has persisted into Tuesday morning.